loneoceans labs | Dual Channel MIDI DRSSTC Controller - MIDI2 (temporary placeholder page)

 This controller has been tested extensively on small 800kHz DRSSTCs to large 20kHz DRSSTCs with excellent results, and have been used in many coils around the world to date!

-This kit is aimed at the advanced coiler looking for a simple but powerful controller for their DRSSTC.
-He/she should be experienced enough to debug the controller and interface it appropriately with the coil.
+This controller aimed at the advanced coiler looking for a simple but powerful controller for their DRSSTC.
+She/he should be experienced enough to debug the controller and interface it appropriately with the coil.
 The intended operation of the controller is to interface with the coil driver (such as the UD2.7) via a fiber-optic link of your choice.
 This provides both electrical isolation for safety, as well as noise immunity in the high EMI environment of a Tesla Coil.
+It is possible to use the output signal to interface directly with say a 5V TTL enable line on your driver, but this is not recommended over optical isolation.

 What is Included

-The interrupter consists of 1x Populated, Soldered and Programmed Dual Channel MIDI Controller v1.0 as shown below, flashed with the newest stable firmware.
+The interrupter/controller consists of 1x Populated, Soldered and Programmed Dual Channel MIDI Controller v1.0 as shown below, flashed with the newest stable firmware.
 This controller without the Add-on Pack does not include the MIDI socket.
-Note that the PCB colour depends on popular requests that I receive and can range from green, to red, blue etc. Check before you place an order.
+Note that the PCB soldermask colour depends on popular requests that I receive and can range from green, to red, blue etc; please check before you place an order.
 MIDI2 controllers will come packaged in an ESD-proof bag.
-Please take care when unpacking since microcontrollers are on board and can be easily damaged via ESD.
+Please take care when unpacking since microcontrollers are on board, and can be easily damaged via ESD.

 The add-on pack contains the basic and necessary components to get you started to assembling your controller, and as shown in the photo above.
-I will be selling this add-on pack at essentially cost price for your convenience.
+I am offering this add-on pack at essentially cost price for your convenience (subject to availablity).
 If this is not available, the part numbers are also provided.
-Feel free to order at your favourite electronics supplier such as Digikey or Mouser, or replace with the component of your choice.
+Feel free to order at your favourite electronics supplier such as Digikey, Element14 or Mouser etc, or replace with the component of your choice.
 These part numbers are available on www.mouser.com (as checked on Jan 2018).

 Items Not Provided in the Add-on Pack